Tales of a Gaijin Baby.

 Fuji

 We stayed at Kawaguchiko, in the Fuji area, and arrived by bus from Tokyo to be greeted by clear blue skies and breathtaking views of the mountain (volcano).
 We quickly stashed our stuff at the hostel and started walking around the lake taking as many pictures as we could as we were told that it’s covered by cloud most of the time, and you’d be lucky to see it.
-This was proved correct over the next few days as we never got as good a view as on
+This was proved correct over the next few days as we never got as good a view as on that first afternoon.

 Ueno Park

-We also visited an Onsen while in the area and after enquiring about the possibility of taking infants we were told that we could, but it would probably be too hot, so as they’re segregated by gender anyway we visited separately.
+an Onsen while in the area and after enquiring about the possibility of taking infants we were told that we could, but it would probably be too hot, so as they’re segregated by gender anyway we visited separately.
 Turns out that advice was good as it turns out the water is close to the temperature of the sun, not good for babies at all!
-It was a great experience though, but being a bit of a naturist, wallowing around in a hot pool in beautiful surroundings in my birthday suit is always going to be a great experience.
+It was a great experience though, but being a bit of a naturist, wallowing around in a hot pool in beautiful surroundings in my birthday suit is always going to be a great experience. 😊

 For our final day we decided to hire a car to explore some of the surrounding area, which turned out to be a good idea as there are some incredible views around the Hakone area, and getting to grips with the Japanese Sat Nav system in the car was fun.
 Luckily by jabbing randomly at the screen I managed to stick a location marker on the map when we picked up the car, which was then promptly turned into a picture of a dog, with some more random poking at the screen.
 Turned out good in the end as when we were finished for the day we just set our course back to the dog!